awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library-install.md

 1. Use the `build_keystore` command to build the Redis cache\.
 Type the name and password of the [crypto user \(CU\)](hsm-users.md#crypto-user) that your [PKCS \#11 application uses for authentication](pkcs11-pin.md)\.

    The cache is preloaded with the keys that the specified CU owns and shares\.
-It is updated automatically when your application makes changes in the HSMs on behalf of the CU, such as creating or deleting keys, or changing key attributes\.
+It is updated automatically when your application makes changes in the HSMs on behalf of the CU\.
+Examples include creating or deleting keys, or changing key attributes\.
 The cache is not aware of any other keys on the HSMs\.

    ```
    $ /opt/cloudhsm/bin/build_keystore -s <CU user name> -p < CU password>